Lemon and Thyme Yogurt Bundt Cake is a light cake with a perfect combination of both sweet lemon and minty-earthy thyme.

 Yogurt is food prepared by fermenting milk with bacteria or known as yogurt cultures, which gives yogurt thick texture and tart flavor.
 Most people like to eat yogurt as it is as the best nutritional value is maintained when you avoid killing the live bacteria and destroying the enzymes.
 Yogurt is also an excellent diary to incorporate into baked goods.
 Although the benefits of the bacteria and enzymes will be lost, other benefits still remain.

 Yogurt contains acid, which when combined with baking soda produces small air bubbles in the batter and creates air pockets when the batter touches heat.
 Heat produces a quick burst of bubbles, and that’s what really makes yogurt cake spongy and airy.
-Yogurt also retain good amount of the moisture and fat in the batter.
+Yogurt also retains a good amount of moisture and fat in the batter.
 After baking, the finished product will be moist and tender.

 Tips on Making Lemon and Thyme Yogurt Cake